We are pleased to announce Nagla Bedir as our September 2022 Muslim Woman of the Month!

 It was like, “Well, who is our audience?
 Who are we actually doing this for?”
 At first, we were doing this for the larger academic community, but then we were like, “Yes, that’s going to be a byproduct of this, but we’re really doing this for us, for Muslim educators.”

-Community is so important and I’m so happy that you’re doing that.
-It’s also spreading awareness of everything that goes on for Muslim educators that people don’t even know about.
-So, in addition to all of the roles that you have, arguably one of the most important things you do is being a teacher, yourself.
-So what made you want to become a teacher in the first place?
+Building a strong community is truly so important.
+Your work is also spreading awareness of everything that goes on for Muslim educators that people don’t even know about.
+In addition to this empowering work, you are also a teacher yourself.
+What made you want to become a teacher in the first place?

 So I started to shift my thoughts, like, “Maybe I don’t actually want to go to medical school.”
 I was also really uninformed at the time about the scholarships or the funding that exists for people.
 I just didn’t know as much as I do now, which might have kept me on the medical school track at that time.